isomerpages/moe-concordpri/_for-parents/P1 Parents/Registration Exercise.md

 Information on the registration phases and procedures can be found in <a href="https://www.moe.gov.sg/primary/p1-registration">https://www.moe.gov.sg/primary/p1-registration.</a> Registration as a Parent Volunteer (PV) falls under Phase 2B.

-Please submit the PV application via [online form](https://form.gov.sg/5e4dd3c087faa30011fc6bf4) (FormSG).
+Please submit the PV application via <a href="https://form.gov.sg/5e4dd3c087faa30011fc6bf4"> online form</a> (FormSG).